dylanpieper/ShinySurveyJS-Template/readme.md

 ### Option 2: Staged JSON

 For this option, dynamic field configurations are stored as JSON objects in the `staged_json` column of the `surveys` table.
-After a survey is loaded, an asynchronous worker reads the `staged_json` configuration and re-writes the `json` column if updates are available.
+After a survey is loaded, an asynchronous worker reads the `staged_json` configuration and re-writes the `json` column if updates are available using the `{future}` package.
 The table name for the staged JSON configuration is located in the `staged_json_field_name` column.
 The table should have the following columns:

 -   `field_name`: The field name for the dynamic field (e.g., age_group)
 -   `field_type`: The field type for the dynamic field (e.g., radiogroup)
 -   `choices`: The field choices for the dynamic field (e.g., ['18-24', '25-34', '35-44', '45-54', '55-64', '65 or older'])

 This method is useful for staging the JSON configuration with an unlimited number of dynamic fields and no database table reads.
 However, this option is not designed for participant tracking or real-time updates.

+To prevent user load, the asynchronous setup process is randomly assigned a time delay between 1 and 10 seconds before running.
+The worker runs in the background when the app is initialized and will not interfere with the user experience.

 An example of the R/JSON hybrid syntax in the `staged_json` column: